 Ok, now that’s more like it.
 This data starts to tell a better story.
 You can see the impacts of blogging and other inbound traffic methods start to really takeoff in June.
 July you see a slight drop in organic, which is totally normal when you do a redesign, but my new site didn’t launch until August 1!

 Many times during a website redesign, you see the organic traffic drop because the crawlers are having to go through your new site and re-index the content.
 But for our new GDD site, we didn’t see a drop in traffic at all, in fact we saw our organic traffic start to grow faster.
 This was the correlation I was hoping to see.
-But know I had to come up with a reason why… how was GDD improving my SEO strategy?
+But now I had to come up with a reason why was GDD improving my SEO strategy?